lammps/lammps/doc/src/set.rst

 This section describes how to select which atoms to change the properties of, via the *style* and *ID* arguments.

+.. versionchanged:: TBD

+   Support for type labels was added for

 The style *atom* selects all the atoms in a range of atom IDs.
 The style *type* selects all the atoms in a range of types or type labels.
 The style *mol* selects all the atoms in a range of molecule IDs.